MbinOrg/mbin/docs/admin/FAQ.md

 See below our Frequently Asked Questions (FAQ).
 The questions (and corresponding answers) below are in random order.

-## What is Mbin?

-Mbin is an _open-source federated link aggregration, content rating and discussion_ software that is built on top of _ActivityPub_.

-## What is ActivityPub (AP)?

-ActivityPub is a open standard protocol that empowers the creation of decentralized social networks, allowing different servers to interact and share content while giving users control over their data.
-It fosters a more user-centric and distributed approach to social networking, promoting interoperability across platforms and safeguarding user privacy and choice.

-This protocol is vital for building a more open, inclusive, and user-empowered digital social landscape.

 ## Where can I find more info about AP?